Tomislav Turčin

-Tomislav Turčin (born 31 May 1997) is a Croatian professional footballer who plays for Sileks as a winger.
+Tomislav Turčin (born 31 May 1997) is a Croatian professional footballer who plays for Radnik Križevci as a winger.

 Club career

 Born in Vinkovci, Turčin spent his youth years with several hometown clubs, mainly Cibalia.
 He made his senior debut for Cibalia on 28 February 2015, coming on as a substitute in matchday 19 of the 2014–15 Croatian Second Football League.

 In October 2015, he signed a contract with Rijeka until June 2019.
 Rijeka loaned Turčin back to Cibalia until the end of the 2015–16 season.
 In July 2017, Turčin was sent on a season-long loan to Rudeš.
 He made his Croatian First Football League debut for Rudeš on 16 July 2017 against Osijek.

 In June 2018, he was sent on another season-long loan, this time to Premier League of Bosnia and Herzegovina club Široki Brijeg.
 He made his debut for Široki Brijeg on 22 July 2018, in a 1–0 home win against league newcomers Tuzla City.

 After Široki Brijeg, Turčin was again sent on a season-long loan, this time to Croatian First League club Varaždin.

 Turčin scored his first goal for Rijeka on 7 October 2020 in a cup tie against Dilj.